haidang24/extension_tls-/README.md

 3. **Verify Installation**:
    - The extension icon will appear in the Chrome toolbar.
 Click it to open the popup and start verifying certificates.

-📌 *Note: Firefox support is under development and will be available in the next release.*
+📌 *Note: Firefox support is planned for release in the next major update.*

 ### Usage